flyer1212/Microservice-trade-off/microservice-benfits-pains.md

 # 收益统计
-- independence or the autonomy of microservices (Scalability and flexibility, can be developed & deployed independently of other services, More efficient deployment of technology solutions development / implementation)
+- independence or the autonomy of microservices (Scalability and flexibility, can be developed & deployed independently of other services, More efficient deployment of technology solutions)
+- agility
+- loose coupling
+- faster delivery
+- greater autonomy
+- have flexible and evolvable architectures
 - shorten the lead time of products in practice  (Rapid development and enhanced operational support, reduce implementation and release cycle time and enables continuous delivery)
 - reduces the dependency and the communication among teams, and consequently lowers the cost of management
 - controlling Technology Diversity